 I was in Mangalore last month and discovered that the road to our original haunt exists but does not stand out like it used to.
 The second beach (Tanir Bhavi) exists but there is no access to the exact same spot that we called home for those 2 hours every Sunday evening.
 On the contrary a new area has been developed with fixed shops, a play area, paid parking lot, changing rooms and life guard posts.
 The area is populated with houses and schools.
 I felt a tad bit nostalgic and upset.
 Somewhere deep inside I hoped and wanted this beach to be rustic like it used to be, somewhere deep inside I wanted something to remain the same and not change like every one and every thing around me and me too!
 To use a cliche’, ‘change is the only constant’, therefore I move on holding on to the memories on the sands of time.

 *We experienced several unpredictable power outages during the 80’s.
 Bath water heating was achieved via water heater geysers.

 **For Mangaloreans, coconut oil is as important as it is to our fellow citizens in the adjoining state of Kerala.
 Coconut oil was our cooking oil, deep fry oil, anti-rust treatment, an ointment for small bruises, massage oil, hair oil and body oil and much more.
 Research has had a love-hate relationship with coconut oil and its health benefits.
 Manna from heaven and or the killer evil, Mangaloreans could not care less.
 The love for coconut oil prevails through thick and thin!

 ***Churmuri is puffed rice.
-It is garnished with grated carrots, finely chopped onions, tomato, raw mango (while in season), green chilli, chilli powder, coconut oil, salt to taste and this turns it into a wonderful snack.
+It is garnished with grated carrots, finely chopped onions, tomato, raw mango (while in season), green chilli, chilli powder, coconut oil, salt to taste and turns into a wonderful snack.
 The garnish varies in different parts of India.

 ****Shetty Ice Cream was the grand daddy of all ice cream factories in Mangalore.
 They retailed ice cream long before the newer ones were born and gained popularity in Mangalore.